 There are distinct advantages to this, because the covering can be removed and laundered, while the duvet stays relatively clean.
 By simply changing the color and design of the covering, we can change the mood of the room.
-Also, we generally do not use duvets without any other linens.
-Such as a top sheet.
+Furthermore, we generally do not use duvets without any other linens such as a top sheet.

 What is a bedspread you ask?
 A bedspread is a general term used to describe all covers that go on top of the bed.
 Such things as comforters, quilts and coverlets also fall into this topic, and they are usually decorative and warming.
 They can be thick or thin and come in a variety of fabrics.